Poems Without Frontiers

 It is half desire, it is half lament;

-In the golden green twigs of twilight?
+In the golden green twigs of the twilight

 Translation: © David Paley